GoFundMeme/gfm-sdk/README.md

 Now that your SDK is initialized, you’re ready to interact with the **GoFundMeme Protocol**!
 Check out the next sections for detailed guides on **Fair Launch**, **Bonding Curves**, **Staking**, and more. 🚀

 ---

-Here's the **Fair Launch Raises** section for your **README.md**, with well-structured explanations, response examples, and clear documentation.

----

 # 🚀 Fair Launch Raises